 There are usually several choices of antibiotics and your veterinarian will choose the one most suited to your dog.
 The dog takes one to three weeks of medication, after which you should have a second culture done to ensure that the infection is truly cleared up.

-Incontinence caused by a bladder infection will sometimes show an improvement only a few days after treatment begins, but it is important to finish the entire regimen to avoid a recurrence.
+Incontinence caused by a bladder infection will sometimes show an improvement only a few days after treatment begins, but it is important to finish the entire regimen to avoid a recurrence.\

 - Estrogens.
 Estrogens play a role in the maintenance of neuroreceptors in the bladder sphincter.
 Without estrogens, a common problem in spayed females, the receptors ignore the message to store the urine and it leaks out, often while sleeping.
 The estrogen DES (diethylstilbestrol), is the most common estrogen for dogs.
 Although DES is no longer considered safe for humans, the low dosage required for dogs is considered safe.
 The medication has to be ordered through a compounding pharmacy.
 The normal dose is 1mg once a day for five days and then once every four to seven days thereafter.
 A male dog seems to respond better to testosterones, but the dog must be watched for aggression issues, which are sometimes a side effect of the therapy.

 - Alpha-Adrenergic Agonists.
 These medications act by increasing the pressure of the bladder neck and helping to hold urine in the bladder.
 The most common medication for canine use is phenylpropanolamine, taken orally in pill form or as a liquid.
-Side effects of the medication can, but does not always, include irritability, loss of appetite, anxiety, and blood pressure changes.
+Side effects of the medication can, but do not always, include irritability, loss of appetite, anxiety, and blood pressure changes.
 Most dogs, both male and female, have few problems with the side effects of phenylpropanolamine.